-With this in mind and given the high standard of quality Freeware or Payware aircraft available for XP11, Cal Air no longer provides aircraft, any flights with the following may now be flown utilizing the PVT ACARS Flight Number Prefix, these aircraft ICAO's should show up in your hanger dependent upon your current ranking, all aircraft shown below are (BYO) Bring Your Own
+Given the high standard of quality Freeware or Payware aircraft available for X-Plane & Microsoft Flight Simulator, Cal Air no longer provides aircraft, any flights with the following may now be flown utilizing the PVT ACARS Flight Number Prefix, please refer to your hangar for all eligible aircraft ICAO's, all aircraft shown below are (BYO) Bring Your Own

 The Cessna Citation V (designated Model 560 by Cessna) is a turbofan-powered small-to-medium-sized business jet built by the Cessna Aircraft Company in Wichita, Kansas.
 A stretch of the Cessna Citation II series, the Citation V aircraft was evolved into the Citation Ultra, the Citation Encore, and the Citation Encore+ models.The Citation V, Citation Ultra and Ultra Encore are the largest straight wing members of Cessna's highly successful Citation family.